Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 “That’s a big coincidence,” Xiù said.

 “Except it wasn’t a coincidence.
-Long story short, she and I rounded up every genuine abductee we could find---and, there’s a lot of us---and we got wind of this new research facility being thrown together up in British Columbia.
+Long story short, she and I rounded up every genuine abductee we could find - and, there’s a lot of us - and we got wind of this new research facility being thrown together up in British Columbia.
 So me, her, and a freakin’ convoy of the planet’s only exoplanetary tourists headed on up there and turned over everything we had, including the working jump beacon I managed to smuggle back to Earth.
 The one that Ted Bartlett’s team managed to reverse-engineer into a working warp drive”

 “Which was why they let you name *Pandora*.”
 Rylee said.